couchbase/kubernetes/README.md

 $ gcloud compute firewall-rules create cbs2-8091 --allow tcp:8091 --target-tags cb2
 ```

-At this point, you should find the public IP of one your nodes by running `gcloud compute instances list` and looking for the EXTERNAL_IP (ignore the `k8s-couchbase-server-master` entry in that list).
+At this point, you should find the public IP of either one your from the `gcloud compute instances list` command and looking for the EXTERNAL_IP.

 Now visit public-ip:8091 in your browser, and you should see: